Data exports

 Retrieve a prediction data export

-To get a prediction data export by identifier, use PredictionDataExport.get, as in the following example:
+To get a prediction data export by identifier, use PredictionDataExport.get:

 from datarobot.models.deployment import PredictionDataExport